jarelllama/Scam-Blocklist/README.md

 Dead domains that have become resolving again are included back into the blocklist.

 ## Why the Hosts format is not supported
 Malicious domains often have [wildcard DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) that allow scammers to create large amounts of subdomain records, such as 'random-subdomain.scam.com'.
-Each subdomain can point to a seperate scam site and to collate them all would inflate the blocklist size.
+Each subdomain can point to a separate scam site and collating them all would inflate the blocklist size.
 Therefore, only formats supporting wildcard matching are built.

 ## Sources
 Moved to [SOURCES.md](https://github.com/jarelllama/Scam-Blocklist/blob/main/SOURCES.md).